JuliaDynamics/NetworkDynamics.jl/docs/src/BasicConstructors.md

 end
 ```
 !!! warning
     The arguments `e_s` and `e_d` are **obligatory** even if the graph is undirected and no distinction between source and destination can be made.
 This is necessary since [LightGraphs.jl](https://github.com/JuliaGraphs/LightGraphs.jl) implements an undirected graph in the same way as a directed graphs, but ignores the directionality information.
-Therefore some care has
+Therefore, some care has
-    to be taken when dealing with assymetric coupling terms.
+    to be taken when dealing with asymetric coupling terms.
 A detailed example
     can be found  in the [Getting started](@ref getting_started) tutorial.

 ### [`StaticVertex`](@ref)